jonathancraddock/mootparadox_grav/pages/02.blog/dodd-to-latrigg-loop/item.md

 #### Carl Side & Skiddaw

-This was my second time on Carl Side, having previously approached from the north-west, via Ullock Pike, Long Side Edge and Long Side.
-This route up from Dodd affords good views across to Skiddaw Little Man and Lesser Man, but insofar as I'm qualified to judge, the aforementiond ridge route from Ullock Pike is better.
+This was my second visit to Carl Side.

 ![skiddaw-from-carl-side](skiddaw-from-carl-side.jpg "skiddaw-from-carl-side")
 *From Carl Side, the path up the western side of Skiddaw looks ridiculous, but feel assured it's not as steep as it looks.
 Not quite!*

-Given the choice, I preferred the ascent of Skiddaw along Long Side Edge.
-It's a quieter route, and far nicer than the tourist route!
+Last time I approached from the north-west, via Ullock Pike, Long Side Edge and Long Side.
+This route up from Dodd affords good views across to Skiddaw Little Man and Lesser Man, but insofar as I'm qualified to judge, the aforementiond ridge route from Ullock Pike is better.

 ![long-side-edge](long-side-edge.jpg "long-side-edge")
 *Long Side Edge seen from the ascent of Skiddaw.*

-The summit of Skiddaw feels quite barren.
+The summit of Skiddaw feels quite barren and rocky.
+Nevertheless, it's the fourth highest summit in the region, and personally I enjoyed the approach up through the bare and broken rocks.

 ![skiddaw-trig-point](skiddaw-trig-point.jpg "skiddaw-trig-point")
 *Skiddaw summit trig point.*